vulkomilev/oumi/docs/user_guides/infer/common_workflows.md

 Batch processing offers several key advantages over real-time inference with multiple workers: all the error handling, rate limiting, and throughput batching are handled for you, and it's typically cheaper than manually managing concurrent real-time requests.

-Here's an example of how to use it with oumi:
+Here's an OpenAI example of how to use Oumi's async batch inference:

 ```{code-block} python
 :emphasize-lines: 10,26